teeeeeo9/navi/ARCHITECTURE.md

    - Messages between user and AI replica
    - Many-to-one relationship with user and optional relationship with goal

+## AI-Driven Interaction Model

+Strategist uses a unique interaction model where users primarily interact with the AI assistant, and the assistant determines what API actions to take based on the conversation:

+1. **Unified Chat Interface**
+   - Users communicate with the AI replica through a single chat endpoint
+   - The AI analyzes user intents and responds appropriately
+   - No need for users to directly interact with specific endpoints

+2. **Intent Detection**
+   - The AI detects when users want to create goals, track progress, analyze goals, etc.
+   - Based on detected intents, the AI guides the conversation to gather necessary information

+3. **Action Execution**
+   - When sufficient information is gathered, the AI formats it into a JSON structure
+   - The system extracts this JSON and performs the appropriate API calls
+   - The AI provides a natural language response about the action taken

+4. **Context Awareness**
+   - When discussing specific goals, the system provides context to the AI
+   - This allows for more relevant and helpful responses

 ## API Design

 The API follows RESTful principles with the following main endpoints: